grrrr/py/readme.txt

 - ADD: enable usage of module packages (with module/__init__.py[co])
 - ADD: make use of the PyGILState_*() functions
 - ADD: always run the Python interpreter in the background (to keep alive Python threads)
+- ADD: added PY_USE_INOFFICIAL to enable usage of s_stuff.h PD header, to have access to search and help paths

 0.2.0:
 - ADD: handling of Python threads